-E02.JNB.000308 ESKOM HOLDINGS LIMITED 01
+E02.JNB.000308 ESKOM HOLDINGS LIMITED 02

-INSTITUTIONA L AND EMPOW ERMENT CHANGE PROCESSES Expec ted Change Process Yes Yes No Expected Impact Project Phase Status sewerage, roads? and safety if such services are not available.
-Will the existing access of the community to free basic services be impacted by the development?
-X No impact foreseen. n/a n/a Change in housing needs/demands Will the development create a housing need, e.g. due to the in- migration of construction workers?
-Has the need for more housing been addressed by the development and or the authorities? Х It is possible that the majority of the construction workforce would be sourced from within the area due to the skills levels required.
+INSTITUTIONAL AND EMPOWERMENT CHANGE PROCESSES Expec ted Change Process Yes No Expected Impact Project Phase Status sewerage, roads? and safety if such services are not available.
+Will the existing access of the community to free basic services be impacted by the development? Х No impact foreseen. n/a n/a Change in housing needs/demands housing need, e.g. due to the in- Х It is possible that the majority of the construction workforce would be sourced from within the area due to the skills levels required.
 The specialised workforce would likely be sourced from outside the area and would most probably be housed within neighbouring towns or a construction village.
 Construction Negative to neutral